ECOLOGICAL PROFILE

 • Tayamaan Beach

 Mindoro Island, the seventh largest island in the Philippines, is contained in the quadrangle bounded by 12°9′ north , latitude 121°15′ east longitude.
 Occidental Mindoro is one of the two provinces compromising Mindoro Island.
 It is located 45km. south of Batangas and north of Visayas.
 The entire eastern portion of the province is bounded by Oriental Mindoro and the western portion by the Apo East Passage.
+On the north, it bounded by the Calavite and Verde Island Passage and on the south by Mindoro Strait.
+The southernmost tip of Occidental Mindoro lies in the area of Sibuyan Sea.
+Like most of the provinces in the Philippines, the lack of technical description defining the boundaries of the province causes territorial dispute with its neighboring province, Oriental Mindoro.

+In 1950, the bill introduced in Congress by Mindoro Congressman Raul Leuterio, seeking the division of Mindoro into two provinces –Oriental Mindoro and Occidental Mindoro, was approved and become Republic Act No. 505.
 It was 1950 when the President of the Philippines appointed Damaso V. Abeleda as the first Governor of Occidental Mindoro.
 On November 13, 1951, the first election was held in Occidental Mindoro.
 Federico Castillo was elected as the first governor of the province.
 Governor Castillo served from 1951 to 1956.
 The succeeding elected governors were Mariano Tajonera (1956-1959) and Arsenio L. Villaroza (1960-1986), while Peter O. Medalla, Jr., was appointed as OIC-Governor from 1986-1988, he was elected Governor until 1991.
 Josephine Y. Ramirez-Sato was elected Governor for three consecutive terms (1992-2001).
 Jose T. Villarosa served from 2001-2004.
 Sato won against Villarosa in 2004.
 She completed her terms as Governor from 2004-2013.
 Mario Gene J. Mendiola served from 2013-2019 and Eduardo B Gadiano from 2019 up to present.
+Elected Vice-Governors were: Catalino Punzalan (1959 – 1962), Felix L. Gabriel, Sr. (1963 – 1966), Nestor Abeleda (1967 – 1970), Gonzalo C. Zoleta, Sr. (1981 -1986), Carlos Tria (1986 – 1987), Josephine Y. Ramirez-Sato (1988 – 1991), Crispin P. Perez, Jr. (1992 – 1995), Anita A. Villlaroza (1995 – 1998), Godofredo B. Mintu (1998 – 2001), Ramon M. Atienza (2001 – 2004), Mario Gene J. Mendiola (2004 – 2013) and Peter J. Alfaro (2013 – Present).
+Elected Assemblymen/representatives (before EDSA Revolution were Judge Jesus V. Abeleda (1951-1954); Felipe Abeleda (1954-1965); Pedro Medalla, Sr.; (1966-1972) and Pedro T. Mendiola, Sr., (1978-1993); Jose T. Villarosa (1992-1998); Ricardo V. Quintos (a Constitutional Convention Delegate in 1973), after winning his protest against his rival Ma.
+Amelita C. Villarosa, won the seat and officially declared representative, six months before the term ended (1998-2001).
+Josephine Y. Ramirez-Sato (2001-2004); Amelita C. Villarosa (2004 to 2013) and again, Josephine Y. Ramirez-Sato (2013 – present).
+Table 1.1: List of Governors

-LIST OF GOVERNORSTERM SERVED
+LIST OF GOVERNORS TERM SERVED

-Damaso V. Abeleda1950 – 1951 (appointed)
+Damaso V. Abeleda 1950 – 1951 (appointed)

-Federico B. Castillo1951 – 1956
+Federico B. Castillo 1951 – 1956

-Mariano V. Tajonera1956 – 1959
+Mariano V. Tajonera 1956 – 1959

-Arsenio L. Villarosa1960 – 1986
+Arsenio L. Villarosa 1960 – 1986

-Pedro O. Medalla1986 – 1988 (appointed)
+Pedro O. Medalla 1986 – 1988 (appointed)

 1988 – 1991

-Josephine Y. Ramirez-Sato1992 – 2001
+Josephine Y. Ramirez-Sato 1992 – 2001

 2004 – 2013

-Jose T. Villarosa2001 – 2004
+Jose T. Villarosa 2001 – 2004

-Mario Gene J. Mendiola2013 – 2019
+Mario Gene J. Mendiola 2013 – 2019

-Eduardo B. Gadiano2019 – 2022
+Eduardo B. Gadiano 2019 – 2022

 Table 1.2: List of Vice-Governors

-LIST OF VICE-GOVERNORSTERM SERVED
+LIST OF VICE-GOVERNORS TERM SERVED

-Catalino Punzalan1951 – 1954
+Catalino Punzalan 1951 – 1954

-Felix L. Gabriel, Sr.1963 – 1966
+Felix L. Gabriel, Sr. 1963 – 1966

-Nestor Abeleda1967 – 1970
+Nestor Abeleda 1967 – 1970

-Gonzalo C. Zoleta, Sr.1981 – 1986
+Gonzalo C. Zoleta, Sr. 1981 – 1986

-Carlos Tria1986 – 1987
+Carlos Tria 1986 – 1987

-Josephine Y. Ramirez-Sato1988 – 1991
+Josephine Y. Ramirez-Sato 1988 – 1991

-Crispin P. Perez, Jr.1992 – 1995
+Crispin P. Perez, Jr. 1992 – 1995

-Anita A. Villaroza1995 – 1998
+Anita A. Villaroza 1995 – 1998

-Godofredo B. Mintu1998 – 2001
+Godofredo B. Mintu 1998 – 2001

-Ramon M. Atienza2001 – 2004
+Ramon M. Atienza 2001 – 2004

-Mario Gene J. Mendiola2004 – 2013
+Mario Gene J. Mendiola 2004 – 2013

-Peter J. Alfaro2013 – 2022
+Peter J. Alfaro 2013 – 2022

 Table 1.3: List of Representative/Congressman

-LIST OF REPRESENTATIVE/CONGRESSMANTERM SERVED
+LIST OF REPRESENTATIVE/CONGRESSMAN TERM SERVED

-Judge Jesus V. Abeleda1959 – 1962
+Judge Jesus V. Abeleda 1959 – 1962

-Felife Abeleda1954 – 1965
+Felife Abeleda 1954 – 1965

-Pedro Medalla, Sr.,1966 – 1972
+Pedro Medalla, Sr., 1966 – 1972

-Pedro T. Mendiola, Sr.,1978 – 1986
+Pedro T. Mendiola, Sr., 1978 – 1986

-Mario Gene J. Mendiola (1987-1992),1981 – 1986
+Mario Gene J. Mendiola (1987-1992), 1981 – 1986

-Jose T. Villarosa1992 – 1998
+Jose T. Villarosa 1992 – 1998

-Ricardo V. Quintos1998 – 2001
+Ricardo V. Quintos 1998 – 2001

 (Concon Delegate 1973)

-Josephine Y. Ramirez-Sato2001 – 2004
+Josephine Y. Ramirez-Sato 2001 – 2004

 2013 – 2022